 Even if you aren’t aware of obvious respiratory issues, regularly breathing in excessive fine particles can negatively impact your health, leading to low energy, an irritable mood, difficulty sleeping and poor immunity with more regular colds and flu.

-Some research studies and health authorities even list air pollution as a significant risk factor for serious, yet seemingly unrelated diseases like cancer, cardiovascular disease and other life-threatening illnesses.
+Some research studies and health authorities even list air pollution as a significant risk factor for serious, yet seemingly unrelated diseases and disorders.

 With the air you breathe so important for overall health you can see why it’s good to know what an air purifier is, how it works to improve air quality and why you might need one in your home.